 The first of two formal presentations will be scheduled for the later part of programming and concept design.
 The second presentation will be scheduled to coincide with design development.
-The presentations are intended to cover the energy efficiency and water conserving features and the sustainable design elements planned for the building.
+The presentations are intended to cover the energy efficiency and water conserving features as well as the sustainable design elements planned for the building.